astropy/astropy/docs/known_issues.rst

 Documentation build yields some warnings on recent Sphinx versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Recent versions of sphinx are known to generate two warnings for the Astropy v1.0.x series: ``directive 'autoattribute' is already registered`` and ``sphinx.ext.pngmath has been deprecated``.
+Sphinx >=1.4 is  known to generate two warnings for the Astropy v1.0.x series: ``directive 'autoattribute' is already registered`` and ``sphinx.ext.pngmath has been deprecated``.
 The documentation still generates correctly, but these warnings are issued.
 This problem has been fixed in more